Yvon Jaspers: Career

 As actress, Jaspers is known for her role as Robin Theysse in the television series Rozengeur & Wodka Lime.
 She also played the role of the mother of Knofje in the children's television series Knofje.
 Jaspers was also one of the presenters of the children's television show ZigZag.
 In 2012, she published the children's book Ties en Trijntje with illustrations by Philip Hopman.

 Jaspers and Johan Terryn presented the popular science television show Groot Licht.
 The show won multiple awards, including in 2000 the Prix Jeunesse for non-fiction television for children between ages six and eleven.
 She was the mole in the 2005 edition of the television show Wie is de Mol?.
 Marc-Marie Huijbregts won that edition of the show by correctly identifying her as the mole.

 Jaspers presented the television show Wonderen bestaan about people who have experienced a miracle.
 Since 2018, she presents the show Onze boerderij about farming.
 She also presented Onze boerderij in Europa in which she traveled to farms in Europe with farming couples from the show Boer zoekt Vrouw.
 As of June 2025, she is working on a television show about Parkinson's disease after her brother was diagnosed with the disease.

+Jaspers was a contestant in the 2023 season of the show Het Jachtseizoen.
+She stayed in a monastery for three days for a 2026 episode of the show Kloostergasten.